 But it is a very powerful language used for many purposes including solving simple mathematical problems to implementing sophisticated machine learning algorithms.

-There are many smart phone applications that makes Python programming possible on your smartphone.
-I have wrote about one of those kind of applications several months ago.
+There are many smartphone applications that makes Python programming possible on your smartphone.
+I have written about one of those kinds of applications several months ago.
 Click on the link given below to read the post.

-Here is a screenshot of a line of program which prints some text message.
+Here is a screenshot of a line of a program which prints some text message.

-I would also like to share to that I share blogposts related to Python programming.
+I would also like to share that I share blog posts related to Python programming.
 To check some of my works, click on the link given below:

 To keep in touch with my works and programming fraternity in Bhutan, follow our social handles that you’ll find at the end of this page.